mapsteps/wp-video-popup/readme.txt

 * Tweak: Improved backwards compatibility
 * Overall code improvements
 = 2.4 April 8, 2019 =
-* Tweak: Added allow="autoplay" parameter to iframe to allow autoplay in Chrome (Thanks @owenmack)
+* Tweak: Added allow="autoplay" parameter to iframe to allow autoplay in Chrome (thanks @owenmack)
-* Fixed: A bug where URL Parameters weren't added properly using Shortcode Attributes
+* Fixed: A bug where URL parameters weren't added properly using shortcode attributes
 * Fixed: Vimeo video was not muted with mute="1"
-* Deprecated: hide-related Shortcode Attribute
+* Deprecated: hide-related shortcode attribute
 = 2.3 December 12, 2018 =
-* New: Shortcode Attributes to add URL Parameters (mute, hide-related, start)
+* New: Shortcode attributes to add URL parameters (mute, hide-related, start)
 * Tweak: Updated PAnD to the latest version
 * Tested up to WordPress 5.0
 = 2.2 September 23, 2018 =
-* New: filter to add attributes to the embed-URL
+* New: Filter to add attributes to the embed-URL
 = 2.1 September 4, 2018 =
-* New: minor tweaks & improvements
+* New: Minor tweaks & improvements
 = 2.0 August 25, 2018 =
-* New: shortcode has changed to [wp-video-popup video="link-to-your-video"] for YouTube videos and [wp-video-popup vimeo="1" video="link-to-your-video"] for vimeo videos
+* New: Shortcode has changed to [wp-video-popup video="link-to-your-video"] for YouTube videos and [wp-video-popup vimeo="1" video="link-to-your-video"] for vimeo videos
-* New: instead of the embed-URL, the direct YouTube/Vimeo video link can now be used in the shortcode
+* New: Instead of the embed-URL, the direct YouTube/Vimeo video link can now be used in the shortcode
-* Fixed: nesting the shortcode causes other elements overlapping the lightbox.
+* Fixed: Nesting the shortcode causes other elements overlapping the lightbox
 * 100% backwards compatibility
-* minor CSS tweaks and improvements
+* Minor CSS tweaks and improvements
 = 1.1.2 05/16/2017 =
-* removed admin notice
+* Removed admin notice
-* updated plugin description
+* Updated plugin description
 = 1.1.1 05/20/2017 =
-* Added: Elementor support – by adding !important to the video iframe width and max-width attributes to prevent Elementor (and others) from overwriting.
+* New: Elementor support – by adding !important to the video iframe width and max-width attributes to prevent Elementor (and others) from overriding.
 = 1.1 02-27-2017 =
-* stability & maintenance release
+* Stability & maintenance release
-* Added: use ESC-key on your keyboard to close the popup = 1.0.1 =
+* New: Use ESC-key on your keyboard to close the popup = 1.0.1 =
 * Tweak: Increased z-index to make sure ryv-popup is on top = 1.0 =
-* Initial Release
+* Initial release